argosatcore/Deb_Dots/README.md

 ---

-At the kernel of my computing environment, there are two irreducible components: the [Debian GNU/Linux Operating System](https://www.debian.org/), as a solid foundation to build on, and the [Binary Space Partition Window Manager (bspwm)](https://github.com/baskerville/bspwm), as one of the most extensible, flexible and, at the same time, minimal frameworks to manage the layout of my computing space.
+At the kernel of my computing milieu, there are two irreducible components: the [Debian GNU/Linux Operating System](https://www.debian.org/), as a solid foundation to build on, and the [Binary Space Partition Window Manager (bspwm)](https://github.com/baskerville/bspwm), as one of the most extensible, flexible and, at the same time, minimal frameworks to manage the layout of my computing space.

    The design decisions implemented in these dot files were initially based on the work of [Protesilaos Stavrou](https://protesilaos.com/).
 His writings and videos on free and open source software may be of interest to those who wish to examine, both technically and philosophically, what, for better or for worse, has become an inescapable aspect of contemporary life.